- What is the Green Circle?

 Is there a fee to use the trail?

-No, but donations are welcome to help maintain the Green Circle.
+There is no fee required to use the trail.
+However, we strongly encourage donations to help maintain the Green Circle.
 Consider joining hundreds of individuals who value this terrific resource.
 Support trail construction and improvements, land purchases, and ongoing maintenance with an annual gift.
 Click here for more information about donating.

 Can I rent bicycles along the Green Circle?